PaperPrototype/voxels-unity-course/01 - Quad Mesh/english.md

 Voxel
 > Volume Element

 A voxel is the futuristic version of a pixel.
+Voxels are essentially 3D pixels.
 The ultimate game worlds of the future are made out of "voxels".

 [Teardown](https://teardowngame.com/) is cool example of a game that uses only voxels.